hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/05-neural-networks.md

 plt.show()
 ```

 Since a perceptron doesn't have a hidden layer, it's not even considered a neural network by Scikit-Learn.
-A model consisting of a linear transformation passed into a sigmoid function is called logistic regression (sigmoid is sometimes called "logistic").
+A model consisting of a linear transformation passed into a sigmoid function is called logistic regression (the sigmoid function is also called a "logistic").

 ```{code-cell} ipython3
 from sklearn.linear_model import LogisticRegression